 Third Interpretation of the Literature

 In order to encourage greater volunteer participation––particularly that of older volunteers––organizations must make modifications to their protocols in order to accommodate otherwise willing volunteers.
-However, these modifications do not require intense effort; rather, they can be simple and practical.
+However, these modifications do not require intense effort; they can be simple and practical.

 As Colibaba (2022) asserts, “Having a supportive program that is willing to modify its health and safety policies and procedures strengthened volunteers’ positive attitudes towards continuing to volunteer post-pandemic” (p.
 5).
 Indeed, the utility of valuable-yet-vulnerable older volunteers rests upon the adaptability of the organization that seeks their active participation.